All Episodes

 Why are you immune to the same kind of destructive reporting and behavior that you dish out?

-You know, we um we have practiced, I've practiced it once.
+You know, I've practiced it once.

-And I would have to mention names, and I'm not gonna mention names, but there was a cover story on me coming out of one of the big new uh uh news magazines, and it was going to totally mischaracterize me and what I do and how I do it, and we found out who was writing it.
+And I would have to mention names, and I'm not going to mention names, but there was a cover story on me coming out of one of the big news magazines, and it was going to totally mischaracterize me and what I do and how I do it.

-We're gonna find out where you go to drink and do we're gonna find out how you paid for your house.
+We're going to find out how you paid for your house.

-You are no different than Al Goldstein.
+And we're going to say that, you know what, you are no different than Al Goldstein.

 You both masturbate.